CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 ### .NET is Hard to Learn

 That's why this doc exists 😅 In fact, .NET's congruence with TypeScript means that developers that know JavaScript and TypeScript should be able to easily transition to C#.

+### Performance Doesn't Matter

+Performance is probably the wrong way to think about the delta between something like .NET an Node.js; it's probably better to think of it as *throughput*.
+So given a certain amount of hardware spend, .NET will yield a *higher request throughput* compared to Node.js solutions.
+This equates to less infra spend as you scale up and *this* can be significant.